 Working together and changing behavior are key challenges we have faced during the COVID-19 pandemic.
 Companies find themselves separated from each other and their customers, creating a greater need for communication and clear information.
 And decision-makers have been forced to adjust to changes in their workforce and disruptions in supply chains.
 All of this makes a clear picture of reality even more necessary and valuable.

 Helping a business turn data into actionable information is what Ken enjoys doing.
 “How can the data tell the story?” he will often ask.
 “How is this information going to drive decisions or change behavior?”
 A lot of information already exists in businesses, but no one has asked what it means or where it fits.
 Sometimes information needs to be qualified or enhanced to complete the picture.
 The objective is a clear, compelling, and up-to-date picture of all essential components of a business.

-This effort has been greatly helped by data visualization tools readily available on the market.
+Data visualization tools readily available on the market have been a great help.
 All financial software packages and Enterprise Resource Planning platforms include visualizations.
 And stand-alone products, such as PowerBI or Domo can take any data from almost any source and turn it into a dynamic and compelling visual report.

 But more reports and visualizations in themselves will not solve anything.
 The key is thinking through where the data comes from, and how it drives behavior.
 We are constantly surrounded by information, much of it in visual form.
 But information that applies to the decisions we must make next is often in short supply.

 MLA can help you develop the right reports to guide and grow your business.
 It’s our mission to protect what you have, guide you in the moment, and empower you for the future.
 That begins with finance, but it doesn’t end there.
 We help you develop the strategy and solutions that get you there.
 For MLA, that’s Business Redeemed.